vanwykkim/weather-lookup/README.md

 ## Credits

-used this api with JSON for weather
+used this API with JSON for weather
 [5 Day Weather Forecast](https://openweathermap.org/forecast5)

 ## License